Welcome to PolicePrep.com

 Police Services in British Columbia will require you to go through a challenging selection process.
 The recruitment process will include a written test called the Justice Institute of British Columbia or JIBC test.
-You can also expect the go through the following recruitment stages:
+You can also expect the go through the following recruitment stages, however be sure to check their website using the link above (links to the Vancouver Police selection process) to see the latest information:

 Stage 1: Preliminary